janbar/BLOC/modules/file/README.md

 character read successfully.

 readln(string INOUT) returns boolean
-Reads line of characters into the variable without the newline character.
-At EOF it returns false else true.
+Reads a chunk of characters into the variable, ended by LF or limited by the size of the internal buffer.
+At EOF it returns FALSE else TRUE.

 seekset(integer IN) returns integer
 Moves the file position indicator to an absolute location in a file.